 Shell Energy in the news

-In recent months, Shell Energy has hit the headlines a number of times, but not exactly for the right reasons.
+Shell Energy has hit the headlines a number of times.
 In June 2019, it was reported that the supplier was required to pay around £190,000 in compensation to customers after Ofgem found that between January and March 2019 (while the company was still trading as First Utility) it overcharged customers on its variable tariff.

 Fuel mix: Shell renewable energy